Kate Miller-Heidke releases ‘The Healing Tree’, the first single from "Nightlight" with the Tasmanian Symphony Orchestra

 Acclaimed Australian composer, Elena Kats-Chernin, has created works across nearly every genre, from rags to operas, ballets and works for robotic instruments and long and very short pieces for various ensembles and voices.

-Elena has worked with Hush on a number of collaborative projects, including Hush 13 with the Tasmanian Symphony Orchestra and Hush 16.
+Elena has worked with Hush on a number of collaborative projects, including Hush "The Magic Island" with the Tasmanian Symphony Orchestra and Hush "A Piece of Quiet".